fsantanna/pingus/ceu/README.md

   Academic artifacts typically do not go beyond working prototypes.
   We also want Céu to be a robust and practical language for everyday use.
 * Evaluate the performance of Céu.
-  Having C++ as a reference, how does Céu compare in terms of memory usage, code size, and execution time (e.g., FPS rate)?
+  Having C++ as a benchmark, how does Céu compare in terms of memory usage, code size, and execution time (e.g., FPS rate)?

 # How to port?

-The general idea is to identify control-flow patterns that cross methods invocations and rewrite them in Céu using appropriate structured constructs.
+The general idea is to identify control-flow patterns that encompass successive reactions to events, which imply crossing multiple method invocations in C++.
-Then, we redirect object instantiation and event dispatching to the class in Céu and remove the class in C++ from the code base.
+We then rewrite these patterns in a class in Céu, using appropriate structured constructs, and redirect the instantiation and event dispatching to the new class.
 The remaining classes in C++ should interoperate with the new classes in Céu until we complete the porting process.

-Note that we didn't touch classes that don't deal with events as Céu is actually less expressive than C++ for pure data manipulation.
+Note that we only touch classes that deal with events, as Céu is actually less expressive than C++ for pure data manipulation.
-Hence, we take advantage of the integration between Céu and C/C++ to have access to the existing code base and libraries.
+Hence, we rely on the integration between Céu and C/C++ and take advantage of the existing code base and libraries.

-To identify the control-flow patterns, we inspect class definitions searching for members with suspicious names (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown], [`mode`][state-mode], or [`delay_count`][state-delay-count]&#93;.
+To identify these control-flow patterns, we inspect the C++ class definitions searching for members with suspicious names (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown], [`mode`][state-mode], or [`delay_count`][state-delay-count]&#93;.
-Good chances are that variables with identifiers resembling verbs, status, or counters encode some form of control-flow progression explicitly.
+Good chances are that variables with identifiers resembling verbs, status, or counters encode some form of control-flow progression that cross multiple callback invocations.

 [state-pressed]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/components/action_button.hpp#L36
 [state-particle-thrown]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/actions/bomber.hpp#L31